 Further testing may be ordered in some situations, for example, if you have had a recent change in bowel habits, blood in the stool, weight loss, or a family history of colon cancer.
 Testing may include blood tests, x-rays, sigmoidoscopy, colonoscopy, or more specialized testing if needed.
-(See "Patient information: Flexible sigmoidoscopy (Beyond the Basics)" and "Patient information: Colonoscopy (Beyond the Basics)".)
+(See "Patient education: Flexible sigmoidoscopy (Beyond the Basics)" and "Patient education: Colonoscopy (Beyond the Basics)".)

 When to seek help — Most people can treat constipation at home, without seeing a healthcare provider.
 However, you should speak with a healthcare provider if the problem: